In the past few days, I imagined being a house seller wanting to find the ideal moment to put my house on the real estate market.

 In 66.6% of the cases between 2010 and 2020, December and January were the months with the highest housing supply in the United States.

-In other words, these were the months where most houses went on the market.
+In other words, these were the months when most houses went on the market.

 I know past performance doesn’t predict future performance (an old trading rule).

-But nevertheless, in terms of probabilities, we can say with some certainty that these two months will likely also have the highest supply in the future.
+Nevertheless, regarding probabilities, we can say with some certainty that these two months will likely also have the highest supply.

 Does The Housing Supply Have Any Influence on the Demand?